Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Results and Discussion

 Since the difference between spiral and elliptical galaxies is significant, so we also explored the performance of the SNPE network under more subtle source variations, shown on the bottom right panel of Figure~\ref{fig:NPE_results}.

 First, we took the original elliptical source galaxy images and added between 30 and 50 small Sérsic light profiles, with a brightness of at least an order of magnitude less than the main background source galaxy.
 The bottom right panel of Figure~\ref{fig:Blobs} shows examples of these variations.
 By eye, these changes are barely visible.
-The effect of these modifications on the SNPE prediction is shown in the blue contours, indicating that the true distribution is now outside the $2\sigma$ contours of the posterior on the variational parameters.
+The motivation behind this modification is that, since the true distribution of lensed high-redshift galaxies is unknown, they could exhibit more or less structure than samples of unlensed galaxies at comparable redshifts.
+The effect of these modifications on the SNPE prediction is shown in the blue contours, indicating that the true distribution is now outside the $2\sigma$ contours of the posterior on the variational parameters, which will get even more pronounced when doing inference on more strong lenses.

 As an additional test, we split the elliptical galaxies into two datasets using AstroCLIP \citep{AstroCLIP_2024}, a foundation model trained on real galaxy images, to embed the dataset into a latent space.
-We then split the galaxies into two groups using the K-means clustering algorithm implemented in scikit-learn \footnote{\url{https://scikit-learn.org/stable/modules/clustering.html\#k-means}}.
+We then split the galaxies into two groups using the K-means clustering algorithm implemented in scikit-learn\footnote{\url{https://scikit-learn.org/stable/modules/clustering.html\#k-means}}.
 Examples from the two groups are shown in Figure~\ref{fig:AstroCLIP}.
 The first group is used to generate the target image, and the second group is used for training data generation.
 Although we observe a shift in the posterior, the bias is less significant compared to the added blob test.
 We speculate that this is due to the fact that this specific clustering of the data is primarily separating the background galaxies based on their size (Figure~\ref{fig:AstroCLIP}) while the two classes still have similar small scale surface brightness fluctuations, which is known to be a key factor for detecting subhalos \citep[e.g.,][]{Yashar_2013}.
+The ground truth lies on the $2\sigma$ contour, indicating a small, but non-negligible shift to the training distribution.